-The Early Learning Research Unit (ELRU) is a programme that creates circles of support around a child starting at conception, continuing throughout the pregnancy and into the child’s early years.
+The Early Learning Resource Unit (ELRU) is a programme that creates circles of support around a child starting at conception, continuing throughout the pregnancy and into the child’s early years.
 The purpose of the ELRU is to ensure that children of a preschool age are school-ready and prepared for a classroom environment.
 This involves capacity building with primary caregivers and educators, as well as providing children with access to early learning facilities.

 Our three primary school programmes aim to promote numeracy, literacy and life skills.

 Counting with Coronation, managed by the Primary Science Programme, is a two-year training programme that provides intensive mathematics training to primary school teachers.
 Workshops focus on practical teaching; how to monitor and assess children’s learning of mathematics; how to use resources effectively to promote learning; and how to implement appropriate interventions to support struggling learners.
 Mathematics resource kits help teachers to engage entire classes of learners in practical mathematics learning.